adeptio/USA-live-cyber-attack-map/README.md

 # ThreatWave

-[ThreatWave][threatwave] receives data on malicious internet traffic originating in the USA in real time, visualizes its origin with Google Maps, and provides informative tables.
+[ThreatWave][threatwave] receives data on malicious internet traffic originating in the USA in real time, visualizes its path with Google Maps, and provides informative tables.

 Information security companies install '[honeypots][honeypot]' (intentionally vulnerable networks) in various countries to collect malware samples.
 Honeypots appear to have valuable data, but in reality contain software to capture or log malware